‘The Young And The Restless’ Recap For Tuesday, June 12: Nick & Victor Tear Each Other Apart In Custody Battle

 At the Dive Bar, Arturo (Jason Canela) lets Abby (Melissa Ordway) know about a recent string of bad luck that included being pulled over by the cops, and Summer (Hunter King) came over to clear things up with Abby.
 Summer told her aunt that she didn’t realize Arturo and Abby had a “thing” and that her flirting had been just good fun.
 Ultimately, she gave Abby the advice to provide Arturo a second chance.
 Instead, Abby gave him a couple of minutes and the news that Victor, not life, was the reason for his bad luck.

 Speaking of Summer and advice, she managed to give Jack (Peter Bergman) some too.
 At one time he believed Summer to be his daughter, but in the end, she turned out to be Nick’s.
-She’s played musical fathers before, and she told Jack to take a page out of her book and find himself on a journey to a faraway place (or Atlanta) asap.
+She’s played musical fathers before, and she told Jack to take a page out of her book and find himself on a journey to a faraway place (or Atlanta) ASAP.

 Check out The Young and the Restless spoilers from Inquisitr to find out what happens tomorrow in Genoa City.